 A series of high-profile infant abandonment cases across the country prompted the Louisiana Legislature to combat the problem.
 In 2000, Louisiana enacted the Safe Haven Law, amending the Children's Code Articles 1101 and 1193 and Title XVII of the Children's Code, Articles 1701-1706, to provide for the Safe Haven relinquishment of newborns.
-That Code was again amended in 2003.
-The entire Safe Haven Law, contained in LA Children's Code Chapter 13, Articles 1149-1160, provides a safe, legal, last resort to abandonment.
+That Code was again amended in 2003 and most recently in 2018.
+The entire Safe Haven Law, contained in LA Children's Code Chapter 13, Articles 1149-1160, provides a safe, legal, last resort alternative to abandonment.